RISHI27-dot/GSoC_2022/gstreamer/libcamera_gstreamer_example/README.md

 ```

-After this the OpenGL renderer will open which will display the stream captured form the camera.
+After this the OpenGL renderer will be opened which will display the stream captured form the camera.